eliottmlg/Pablo-Winant-internship/julia_training/consumption-savings/Time iteration.md

 It seems it does not make sense to include the tolerance of epsilon and eta in the structure TimeIterationResult, instead it would make sense to include a convergence criterion, for both epsilon and eta.

 Still the same problem, variable undefined.
+An explanation is that, in Julia, a variable x requires a new binding each time a loop is executed.